Jeffrey J. Miller: Books

-In August 2007, Miller's third book, Rockin' the Rockpile, was published by ECW Press.
-Weighing in at nearly 600 pages, this book is a comprehensive history of the Buffalo Bills' AFL era.
+In August 2007, Miller's third book, Rockin' the Rockpile, is a comprehensive history of the Buffalo Bills AFL era.
 Over 60 former players, coaches and front office personnel, including owner Ralph Wilson, head coach Lou Saban, Hall-of-Fame guard Billy Shaw (who wrote the book's foreword), quarterback Jack Kemp, linebacker Mike Stratton, cornerback Butch Byrd, kicker Pete Gogolak, and wide receiver Elbert Dubenion were interviewed for this project.

 Miller collaborated with Marv Levy, the Bills' Hall-of-Fame coach, for Game Changers: The Greatest Plays in Buffalo Bills Football History, which was released in October 2009.
-Published by Triumph Books, Game Changers focuses on 36 of the most memorable plays in Buffalo Bills history.
-Coach Levy concentrated on the plays that occurred during his tenure as the team's head coach, while Miller tackled the great plays that happened during the pre- and post-Levy years.
+Game Changers focuses on 36 of the most memorable plays in Buffalo Bills history.
+Coach Levy wrote about the plays that occurred during his tenure as the team's head coach, while Miller wrote about the great plays that happened during the pre- and post-Levy years.

-October 2012 saw the release of Miller's fifth book, 100 Things Bills Fans Should Know and Do Before They Die, also published by Triumph.
-Marv Levy wrote the foreword.
+October 2012 saw the release of Miller's fifth book, 100 Things Bills Fans Should Know and Do Before They Die, for which Marv Levy wrote the foreword.

-His sixth book, Pop Warner: A Life on the Gridiron, a biography of the legendary coach of the Stanford, Pittsburgh and Carlisle football teams, was published by McFarland & Company in August 2015.
+His sixth book, Pop Warner: A Life on the Gridiron, a biography of the legendary coach of the Stanford, Pittsburgh and Carlisle football teams, was published in August 2015.

 August 2021 was the release date for RELICS: The History of the Buffalo Bills in Objects & Memorabilia, on which Miller partnered with Buffalo Bills uber-collector and historian Greg Tranter.
 This book is a new approach to chronicling the history of the Buffalo Bills by telling the story through its memorabilia and various collectibles, including game-worn equipment, one-of-kind objects such as Ralph Wilson's Hall-or-Fame Jacket, cherished mementos from the players including championship rings (and other surprise items), as well popular items such as the Whammy Weenie, Flutie Flakes, game programs, action figures, pennants and much more.
 Published by St. Johann's Press September 2021.